-I serve as the chair of the Natural Sciences department at Oregon Tech.
+I serve as Program Director of Biology-Health Sciences at Oregon Tech.
 I teach biochemistry and medical genetics, and advise students in the Health Sciences & Biology programs.
 I also have a fondness for organic chemistry, and sometimes lead MCAT/DAT exam review sessions on that topic.
 I am involved in projects to make better use of technology in the classroom at Oregon Tech.

 In 2010-11, I took a sabbatical leave at the University of Calgary, where I wrote and tested a Java applet to help biochemistry students explore an important lab technique, ion-exchange chromatography.

 Oregon Tech students use this technique in the wet-lab in CHE 452 (Biochemistry III) in spring term, but this applet provides much more flexibility to try a bunch of different conditions instantly and see how the underlying principles affect the results, without waiting a week to get those results.
 Here at Oregon Tech, about 20-25 students per year use this in biochemistry lab, while my collaborator at University of Calgary uses it with about 500 students (and multiple graduate teaching assistants).
-A paper about the Chrom applet is now in press in the Journal of Chemical Education.
+Two papers about the Chrom applet are published in the Journal of Chemical Education.

 Also while at UofC, I attended a bunch of interesting research seminars on biochemistry, neuroscience and other biomedical fields, designed and taught an online course for Oregon Tech (BIO 341 medical genetics) and completed a series of workshops about effective teaching and course design through their Teaching and Learning Centre, culminating in a Faculty Teaching Certificate from them.
 I spent some time playing in the mountains and in the snow, too!